twolfson/twolfson.com/articles/major-releases-in-spritesmith.md

 Over the past month, we have been taking steps to update and formalize `spritesmith's` API.
 It's fallen behind a bit and we wanted to fix it up.

-Here's a quick list of the things that we have changed:
+Here's a short list of the things that we have changed:

 - Broke up the test suite/spec hybrid into a specification repo and test repo
     - https://github.com/twolfson/spritesmith-engine-spec